-Testing can be used to determine if someone is currently infected with COVID-19 or if they have been infected in the past.
+Testing can be used to determine if someone currently has COVID-19 or if they had COVID-19 in the past.

 B.C. is currently using viral testing, a Nucleic acid Amplification Test (NAT), to diagnose people with COVID-19.
 Samples are collected using a nasopharyngeal swab or salt water (saline) gargle.

-B.C. is beginning to use antibody testing or serology in limited settings to determine if a person had the infection in the past and is producing antibodies.
+B.C. uses antibody testing or serology in limited settings to determine if a person had the infection in the past and is producing antibodies.
 COVID-19 antibody testing is not available in B.C. for routine clinical use at this time nor is it recommended for clinical diagnostic purposes in outpatient populations.

 For testing guidance, procedures, and other information for health care professionals and their patients, see